ArtiomMat/tinym/README.md

 due to my ignorance or just me not getting the opportunity to learn an aspect of the CPU.
 I tried/trying my best to make the logical part of things as true to the OG, but also as optimized as possible.
+## Current non standards(DEFINATELY FEATURES AND NOT LAZINESS)
+* Segment prefixes work for everything, even `CALL` and `JMP`, so you can replace `CS` sreg with `DS` for example in some cases.
+* Some errors like 1MB access violation are fatal and pretty much UB(UB that is safe to the host machine), but not in the OG 8086.
+* Cycles, cycle counting needs to be worked on, and timing.

 # Project structure